discourse/message_bus/README.md

 `MessageBus.status()` : Returns status (started, paused, stopped)

-`MessageBus.noConflict()` : Removes MessageBus from the global namespace by replacing it with whatever was present before MessageBus was loaded.
-Returns a reference to the MessageBus object.

 `MessageBus.diagnostics()` : Returns a log that may be used for diagnostics on the status of message bus.

 #### Ruby